noahlattari/LeetCode/README.md

     which in our case is when we stopped finding any 1s.

 13. ####Fibonacci Number
     I learned that for recrusion, you don't actually "compute" anything until the base case.
-This is evendent here because no value actually exist on the stack until fib(1) or fib(0).
+This is evident here because no value actually exist on the stack until fib(1) or fib(0).
 Memoization is good when you have recursion and repeat calculations.
 For example if I draw a trace tree, and the right side has already calculated fib(5), why would the left side calculate it too?
 Just store it in a map and check if it exists before